Medical Malpractice Counsel

 2. Ensuring the child receives appropriate speech therapy, physical therapy, and psychotherapy.

-4. Providing support to caregivers, and:
+4. Providing support to caregivers.

 Call me.